-In general, the biases were in the predicted directions [19].
+In general, the biases were in the predicted directions [36].
 For example, participants generally estimated a low income for a person they rated as low status, and vice versa.
-Figure 4 illustrates this phenomenon, showing a positive correlation between Status and Income.
-Additional plots for all stereotype variables are in Appendix A.
+Figure 4 illustrates this phenomenon, showing a positive correlation between Status and Income

-The Impact of Demographics on 4.2 Estimations (RQ2)
+4.2.
+The Impact of Demographics on Estimations (RQ2)

-Our second research question asks whether participant demographics impact their perceptions of stereotypes and their income estimaby each LABELER{Ethnicity}.
-The corresponding plots for each of the stereotype variables are included in Appendix B.
+Our second research question asks whether participant demographics impact their perceptions of stereotypes and their income estimations.
+Figure 5 shows the income labels assigned to each PORTRAITEthnicity by each LABELEREthnicity.